storybookjs/marko/docs/essentials/viewports.md

 title: 'Viewports'
 ---

-The Viewports Essential toolbar item allows you to adjust the viewport your story is rendered in via Storybook’s UI:
+The Viewports toolbar item allows you to adjust the dimensions of the iframe your story is rendered in.
+This makes it easy to develop responsive UIs.

 <video autoPlay muted playsInline loop>
   <source